kingparra/aws-for-jobs/10_-_systems_manager/notes.rst

 * What are the most frequently used features of SSM?
 * What tasks will I most likely be asked to perform through SSM?
 * What should I care about?
 * Why would I use SSM instead of an equivalent (or better!) software package for whichever feature I'm interested in.

-  It seems like there are things for each of these packages.

-  One possible advantage of SSM is that it can draw from many AWS services.
-But I wonder about the pricing.

 What is systems manager?
 ------------------------